jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

 >The current total number of first round vaccinations is equivalent to 1 person out of every 8 in the state of Ohio having begun their vaccination sequence.
+Or 3 people out of every 19 people over age 18.
->This is 12.62 percent of the population of Ohio.
+ >This is 12.62 percent of the population of Ohio, and 16.2 percent of the 18+ population.

 >The current total number of second round vaccinations is equivalent to 2 people out of every 33 in the state of Ohio having completed their vaccination sequence.
+Or 1 person out of every 13 people over age 18.
->This is 6.05 percent of the population of Ohio.
+>This is 6.05 percent of the population of Ohio, and 7.77 percent of the 18+ population.

 >Currently fully protected by the vaccine are: 325909 people, who received their second round vaccination on or before Feb 09 2021.
->This represents 3.28 percent of the population of Ohio.
+>This represents 2.79 percent of the population of Ohio, or 3.58 percent of the 18+ population.